microsoft/r-server-fraud-detection/dba.md

 ## Step 11: Production Scoring

 In this step, we showcase how to score one raw transaction to mimic the real scoring case.
+This procedure will be called from our example website when a transaction occurs.
+See [Typical Workflow](Typical.html#step5) for more information.

 ### Input: